Month: January 2022

 Importing CAD files for each component and its optimized parallel region meshing process using snappyHexMesh are essential for the conservative flux coupling of the different heating regions.

-Notice, that the usage of different VIA’s, copper wires, heat conduction layers or other heat related points need to be adressed in simulation model.
-Using region modeling, cellSet’s and layer defintion for each component all required thermal properties can be considered.
+Notice that the usage of different Vias, copper wires, heat conduction layers, or other heat-related points needs to be addressed in the simulation model.
+Using region modeling, cell sets, and layer definitions for each component allows for the consideration of all required thermal properties.

 Degassing simulation using OpenFOAM